oracle-livelabs/database-maa/zdm-physical-offline/migrate-db/migrate-db.md

-# Database Migration

-In this lab, you will prepare a response file for Database Migration , Evaluate a Database Migration and finally perform the actual Database Migration.
+# Lab 8 : Migrate database

+## Introduction

 Estimated Time: 30 mins

+### Objectives

+In this lab

+* You will prepare a response file for database migration.

+* You will evaluate a database migration.

+* You will perform the actual database migration.

+### Prerequisites

+This lab assumes you have :

+* Oracle Cloud Account

+* All previous labs have been successfully completed.

-**<details><summary>Task 1 - Prepare Response File </summary>**
+<details><summary>Task 1 : Prepare Response File </summary>
 <p>

-**1. Login to ZDM Service Host.**
+**1. Login to ZDM service host.**

-   Login to ZDM Service Host using Public IP and ssh key.
+   Login to ZDM service host using Public IP and ssh key.

 **2. Switch user to zdmuser.**